StofflR/String-Charter-3/README.md

 To execute the tauri dev build run `yarn tauri dev` and `yarn tauri build` to build the application.
 The generated build can be found in the folder _./src-tauri/target/\*type\*/bundle_.

+### Deploying Github pages
+To deploy the application the branch _gh-pages_ needs to exist in your repo and Github pages need to be activated on Github as well.
+Running `yarn run deploy` will push to the branch and the page will be visible.
+For this repo the corresponding page is [String Charter 3](https://stofflr.github.io/String-Charter-3/).

+### Data sources
+* [GTFS_OP_2025_obb.zip](https://data.oebb.at/de/datensaetze~soll-fahrplan-gtfs~), ÖBB-Personenverkehr AG, CC BY 4.0